Work Injuries

 Examples of Third-Party Claims After Work Accidents

-• Car & Truck Accidents: You might be hurt in a crash caused by a negligent driver while you’re working.
+• Car Accident & Truck Accidents: You might be hurt in a crash caused by a negligent driver while you’re working.

 • Construction Site Accidents: Construction sites often have workers from multiple businesses at the same time.
 You could be hurt by another business’s negligence at the site.